 The current NHS guidance has reignited debates about cultural integration and the responsibilities of public institutions in a multicultural society.
 Some supporters argue that acknowledging cultural practices is essential in a diverse nation.
 They contend that the NHS is merely reflecting the realities of modern Britain, where multiculturalism is a defining characteristic.

 However, critics assert that the NHS's stance represents a troubling capitulation to cultural practices that may conflict with public health standards.
-"This is not just about cultural sensitivity; it’s about protecting future generations from avoidable health risks," said Dr. Johnson.
+"This is not just about cultural sensitivity; it’s about protecting future generations from avoidable health risks," (Yahoo) said Dr. Johnson.

 The guidance has also prompted discussions about the broader implications of immigration and integration policies in the UK.
 Some commentators suggest that the government’s reluctance to challenge certain cultural practices stems from fears of being labeled racist or xenophobic.
 This has led to accusations that British leaders are prioritizing cultural appeasement over the welfare of their citizens.